“It’s time to start designing systems that match what we believe about kids.”

 I didn’t set out to become an education consultant.

 I realized I wasn’t just passionate about education.
-I was relentlessly obsessed with the craft of teaching—how we define it, develop it, and support it.
+I was lowkey obsessed with the craft of teaching: how we define it, develop it, and support it.
 That obsession has fueled my work ever since.